h2gb/h2gb/src/datatype/README.md

   // The length field is an 8-bit unsigned integer H2Number::new(GenericReader::U8, HexFormatter::pretty()),

-  // The character type is just simple ascii ASCII::new(StrictASCII::Strict), ).unwrap()).unwrap();
+  // The character type is also a number, but this time ASCII H2Number::new_ascii(),
+).unwrap()).unwrap();

 // The array takes up 12 bytes of memory, all-in